oblac/jodd-site/doc/jerry/facebook-bot.md

     	}
 ~~~~~

+This method is trivial and not complete.
+You should use `form()` method from
+*Jerry*; that one returns all parameters including value of select boxes,
+checkboxes, textareas etc.

 ## 1:16 - 1:20 Find friends

 This one is simple: just load the 'find friends' page on facebook.
 Of